nus-cs2113-AY2223S1/tp/docs/DeveloperGuide.md

 Given below is an example usage scenario and how the command mechanism behaves at each step.

-Step 1: The user types in the command in the command line.
-The CommandParser class checks if the command is valid through the createCommand() method, and either sends an exception, or send the input to the AddItemCommand to be processed.
+Step 1: The user types in the command ```add-item /n [NAME] /c [CATEGORY] /p [PRICE] /o [OWNER]```.
+The CommandParser class checks if the command is valid through the createCommand() method, and send the input to the ```AddItemCommand``` to be processed.

 Step 2: The AddItemCommand command checks if the delimiters ('n', 'c', 'p', 'o') is present in the user input through the getArgsAddItemCmd() method.
 If not present, an exception will be thrown.
 The command also checks whether the input's final argument is valid through `isValidName()`, `isValidOwner()`, `isValidPrice()` and `isValidCatgoryNumber()` methods.
 An exception will also be thrown if the final argument does not satisfy the requirements (duplicate name of item of the same owner, owner not found, wrong range and format price,...).

 Step 3: If all arguments are valid, then it creates a new `Item()` with `args[0]` is itemName, `args[2]` is categoryNumber, and `args[3]` is price and `args[4]` is owner's name